 Now that you have the title, time, and location set, you can add optional attachments to the event.
 This is extremely useful for sharing a document with event-goers, such as a schedule, invitation, ticket, or menu.

-To do this, look near the bottom of the event creation window.
-You should see a text box and some options above it.
-Find and click the paperclip icon to attach a file.
+- To do this, look near the bottom of the event creation window underneath the Location section.
+You should see a text box that says “Add a description or attachments”.